Making plans about your future care

 You can include anything that is important to you, such as:

-• if there are any treatments that you would want or not want to receive
+• treatment you would or wouldn’t want to receive in an emergency

 • where you would like to die